 - Addition of BottomAppBar component

 - Improved support for Chips

 - Support for animated resources (GIF and WebP)

 - Allow customization of colors and shapes through Slider

 - Enhanced positioning flexibility through FloatingActionButton

-In addition to plugins launched last year such as Firebase Messaging, Firebase Core, Firebase Analytics and Realtime Database, some more featured plugins are added in Beta 3 version of Flutter including Cloud Firestore, Performance Monitoring and Remote Config.
+In addition to plugins launched last year such as Firebase Messaging, Firebase Core, Firebase Analytics, and Realtime Database, some more featured plugins are added in the Beta 3 version of Flutter including Cloud Firestore, Performance Monitoring, and Remote Config.
 Monetization of Flutter-based applications is possible with support for ads powered by AdMob by Google.

-The UI Inspector is redesigned with ‘Just My Widgets’ feature that filters out the auto-generated widgets.
+The UI Inspector is redesigned with the ‘Just My Widgets’ feature that filters out the auto-generated widgets.
 Visual Studio Code along with Android Studio is now the official fully-supported development environment for Flutter.
 It is possible to enable Flutter through the Flutter extension of Visual Studio Marketplace.
-Addition of set of refactorings is yet another change noticed in Android Studio and Visual Studio Code.
+The addition of a set of refactorings is yet another change noticed in Android Studio and Visual Studio Code.

 With the advanced beta release of Flutter, Google expects to come up with the best mobile app development platform ever for developers to create next-generation apps.
 Developers are quite excited to see how developers utilize this SDK with the best use of plugins and supporting tools to explore the true potential of mobile app design and development.